Ryan Hall (rugby league): 2007–2012

 He played in the 2012 Challenge Cup Final defeat by the Warrington Wolves at Wembley Stadium, and in the 2012 Super League Grand Final victory over the Warrington Wolves at Old Trafford.

 2013–2018

 In 2014, Hall signed a new five-year deal for the Leeds Rhinos.

 He played in the 2014 Challenge Cup Final victory over the Castleford Tigers at Wembley Stadium, Hall scoring two tries as Leeds beat Castleford, 23–10, and was voted the winner of the Lance Todd Trophy.

 He played in the 2015 Challenge Cup Final victory over Hull Kingston Rovers at Wembley Stadium.

-He played in the 2015 Super League Grand Final victory over the Wigan Warriors at Old Trafford.
+In September 2015, his 200th try for the club came against Huddersfield Giants, scoring in the final seconds of the game to clinch the League Leaders' Shield for Leeds.
+He went on to play in the 2015 Super League Grand Final victory over the Wigan Warriors at Old Trafford.

 He played in the 2017 Super League Grand Final victory over the Castleford Tigers at Old Trafford.

 In July 2018, Hall agreed to join NRL side Sydney Roosters at the start of the 2019 season.
 A few weeks later, Hall played his last game for Leeds against Toulouse Olympique, suffering an ACL injury which ruled him out for the rest of the season.